-When things are going well is the most dangerous time, That’s when “best practices” get locked in as the secret to success.
+When things are going well is the most dangerous time, that’s when so called “best practice” get locked in as the secret to success.
 There is an unwillingness to jeopardize success (or career) by proposing new approaches.
-How an organization’s culture embraces personal risk taking will influence its willingness to manage the corporate risks involved with change.
+How an organization’s culture embraces personal risk taking will influence its willingness to manage corporate risk involved with change.

 Entrepreneurs approach business with curiosity and, like a novice see many ways in which things can get done.
 To an expert on the other hand there will appear fewer options and less willingness to jettison something that has been previously successful.
 Technology has meant adopting a mindset of constant change.

 The fundamental element of any business in beating the competition is by responding to customer behavior and if that involves something that’s never been done before, an environment where it can be created and tested will need to be established.
 Uber harnessed technology to disrupt the taxi business and continues to do so with autonomous vehicles because it envisions that today’s business model will not apply in the future.

 This mindset need not just apply to product innovation; try developing revenue forecasts starting at zero.
 Consider where will income come from and how it will be earned.
 Figuring out how much the market will grow may not reflect the pace of change in customer behavior.
 Change is increasingly not linear and is coming in fits and starts – so should strategic planning – the annual cycle may no longer be frequent enough.

 Resistance to change is often reinforced by the questions we ask, for example “What’s the return on investment?”
 To avoid “best practice” syndrome a better question might be “What’s the return on that idea?” or “How do we predict our customers might respond?”.
 These enquiries will start to change organizational thinking and behavior.